Feng Guozhang: Qing dynasty general

+Rise to power

 Feng broke with Yuan Shikai when he later attempted to make himself emperor.
 Yuan Shikai made Feng a duke, but Feng declined.
 Yuan then sent an admiral to assassinate Feng but the admiral was himself murdered.
 Feng then moved to Nanjing, where he joined the National Protection War.
 His name was prominently missing from the list of proposed successors in Yuan's will.

 Feng then served as vice president under Li Yuanhong.
 During the occupation of Beijing by Zhang Xun, Feng served as acting president, a position he kept when Li formally resigned.

 He was sworn in as president of the Republic of China on August 1, 1917, but his constitutionality was challenged as the National Assembly was not reconvened to recognize it.

 On August 14 China entered World War I on the side of the Allies after growing evidence of the German Empire's support for Zhang's coup was uncovered, as well as intense lobbying by Premier Duan Qirui.
 He sent about 135,000 men in labor battalions to the Western Front, Mesopotamia and German East Africa.
 Troops were sent into Russia to assist the Allied intervention in Russia's civil war.
 Sun Yat-sen set up a rival government in Guangzhou during September 1917 and also declared war later that month in a failed attempt to get international recognition.
 Feng wanted to peacefully resolve the north-south conflict, which led to Duan resigning in protest.
 Due to pressure from the Anhui clique, he brought Duan back into the premiership.
 Feng finished the five-year term started by Yuan in 1913 on October 10, 1918, and died in Beijing of illness.

 He was given a state funeral and buried in his native Hejian county of Cangzhou, Hebei.
 Half a century later his tomb was desecrated during the Cultural Revolution.

-Descendants

-馮高鳴; Edward Feng: Traditional Chinese Medicine Licensure Trainer; Feng Chi-Shan's first son, and Feng Guozhang's grandson.